 Cocktail bitters can make the difference between an average cocktail and a great one.
 When it comes to whiskey, bitters are essential for the modern bar because they're a key ingredient in many of the best drinks.

 Essential for making a Sazerac cocktail, Peychaud's Bitters offers up light Christmas spice notes, including clove and nutmeg.
 The 18th-century recipe even includes a hint of cherry.
-As with most bitters formulae, the secret recipe is one that is well-kept.
+As with most bitters formulas, the secret recipe is one that is well-kept.

 Not only is Peychaud's a fantastic addition to classic drinks, but you'll also want to use them to spice up modern creations.
-A perfect example is the American whiskey and sake recipe known as the Manhattan love story.
+A perfect example is the American whiskey and sake recipe known as the Manhattan Love Story.
 Here, the bitters play well against the spice of a ginger liqueur and the result is phenomenal.

 The Bitter Truth is one of the newer bitters producers.
-The company has quickly made a splash—or is it a dash?—on the bar scene.
+The company has quickly made a splash (or is it a dash?) on the bar scene.
 While The Bitter Truth offers many great flavored bitters, its grapefruit is one of the most notable.

 Essentially, if a whiskey cocktail has a hint of bright fruits, try The Bitter Truth Grapefruit Bitters.
 You'll be surprised at the results.

 A Manhattan cocktail takes on a completely different flavor profile with these bitters.
 You will also find that an old-fashioned cocktail is made with a nice sweet bourbon like Four Roses is heavenly.
 Look for cocktails containing whiskey and Green Chartreuse to feature this in as well.